How to sell your medical devices and IVDs in the UK

 The United Kingdom (UK) withdrew from the European Union (EU) on 1 January 2020.
 Following this change, a transition period of nearly one year occurred to minimize the impact of the Brexit withdrawal.

 The transition period ended 31 December 2020, resulting in the following requirements for manufacturers placing devices onto the UK market:

 The Medicines and Healthcare products Regulatory Agency’s (MHRA’s) guidance document states that appointment of a UK RP is mandatory for non-UK manufacturers in order to place a device on the market.
 The UK representative is similar to an authorized representative.

 The UKRP does not need to be added to the device labeling unless the device has UK Conformity Assessed (UKCA) marking.
-Until you obtain UKCA marking, you do not need to update your labeling in order to sell in the UK.
+This means that until you obtain UKCA marking, you do not need to update your labeling in order to sell in the UK.
 The MHRA currently allows manufacturers to leverage their CE Marking.
-More information about UKCA marking is provided below.

-At this time there is no official UKRP symbol, equivalent to the EC-REP or CH-REP symbols.
+At this time there is no official UKRP symbol, equivalent to the European EC-REP or Swiss CH-REP symbols.

 The MHRA implemented transitional deadlines to complete the registrations, which have since passed.
 Therefore, registration is now mandatory before placing products on the UK market.

-The registration is published on the MHRA’s public access database.
+Once marketing authorization has been granted, the registration is published in the MHRA public access database.